Constraining braneworlds with entanglement entropy: Introduction

 $\mathcal{I}$ is a bulk region that is disconnected from $\mathcal{R}$, and so we call it an ``island." $S_{\text{scl}}[\mathcal{R} \cup \mathcal{I}]$ is the entropy of matter fields in $\mathcal{R} \cup \mathcal{I}$, and $A[\partial\mathcal{I}]$ is the area of the boundary of the island.
 We need to find $\mathcal{I}$ such that the expression in parentheses, which is a ``generalized entropy," is minimized.
 For both evaporating \cite{Penington:2019npb,Almheiri:2019psf} and eternal \cite{Almheiri:2019yqk} 2d black holes, $S[\mathcal{R}]$ was found to follow the usual time-dependent Page curve \cite{Page:1993wv}---thereby preventing an information paradox---thanks to the emergence of an island (i.e. a transition from $\mathcal{I} = \varnothing$ to $\mathcal{I} \neq \varnothing$).

 The higher-dimensional setup of \cite{Almheiri:2019psy} relies on treating the matter as holographic so that $S_{\text{scl}}$ can be computed using bulk geometry \cite{Almheiri:2019hni}.
 This is accomplished by embedding a single $d$-dimensional KR brane in a $(d+1)$-dimensional AdS black geometry.
-However, \cite{Geng:2020qvw} shortly after claimed that the existence of a time-dependent Page curve and an island may be due to the semiclassical theory on the brane being one of \textit{massive} gravity, a feature that has long been ascribed to the presence of a non-gravitating bath \cite{Porrati:2001db,Porrati:2002dt}.
+However, \cite{Geng:2020qvw} shortly after claimed that the existence of a time-dependent Page curve and an island may be due to the semiclassical theory on the brane being one of \textit{massive} gravity, a feature long attributed to the presence of a non-gravitating bath \cite{Porrati:2001db,Porrati:2002dt}.

 This aspect of the one-brane setup motivated the study of a two-brane setup embedded in bulk AdS spacetime \cite{Geng:2020fxl}.
 Here, one of the branes acts as a gravitating bath, and so the semiclassical theory on the branes maintains a massless graviton in its spectrum \cite{Kogan:2000vb}.
 To be concrete, we introduce the following terminology for the three different perspectives of the (two-KR-brane) braneworld afforded by double holography: \begin{itemize} \item[(I)] the bulk, which is classical $(d+1)$-dimensional Einstein gravity on a ``wedge" \cite{Bousso:2020kmy,Akal:2020wfl} with $d$-dimensional KR branes (i.e. with AdS geometry); \item[(II)] the intermediate picture, which is the effective field theory describing semiclassical $d$-dimensional (and notably, massless \cite{Kogan:2000vb}) gravity on AdS; and \item[(III)] the defect system, i.e. the $(d-1)$-dimensional CFT on the tip of the bulk wedge. \end{itemize} Any version of the black hole information problem must be posed in the intermediate picture, in which we must explicitly account for quantum corrections.
 However, if there is a known bulk picture, then we can map the problem to an easier one of classical geometry in the bulk \cite{Almheiri:2019hni}.
 This is the power of double holography, as we will see in Section \ref{sec:holoRS1}.